John Peter Amewu: Early life and education

-He identifies himself as a Christian.
-He is married with four children.

 Career

 He is a co-founder of Africa Centre for Energy Policy (ACEP), where he worked as the director of policy and research, and provided policy advice to support a variety of government and private sector projects.

 Politics

-John-Peter Amewu is a member of the New Patriotic Party (NPP).
+Amewu is a member of the New Patriotic Party (NPP).
 He was appointed by His Excellency John Agyekum Kufour as the municipal chief executive for Hohoe Municipal Assembly.
 He served as municipal chief executive for Hohoe from 2005 to 2009.
 He was the New Patriotic Party parliamentary candidate for the 2004, general elections and 2008 general elections to contest the then Hohoe North Constituency seat but lost to both to the National Democratic Congress parliamentary candidate Prince Jacob Hayibor.

 Cabinet minister

-In May 2017, John-Peter Amewu was appointed to serve in the 19-Member Cabinet of Nana Akufo-Addo as the Minister for Lands and Natural Resources (Ghana).
+In May 2017, Amewu was appointed to serve in the 19-Member Cabinet of Nana Akufo-Addo as the Minister for Lands and Natural Resources (Ghana).

-In August 2018, President Nana Addo-Danquah Akufo-Addo changed John-Peter Amewu's portfolio Energy Minister (Ghana).
-Thus, he became the country's energy minister.
-He served in this capacity for the rest of the term of the New Patriotic Party government.
+In August 2018, following the sacking of Boakye Agyarko as Energy Minister, President Nana Addo-Danquah Akufo-Addo moved Amewu's to the Energy Ministry.
+He served as head of the Ministry until 2021 when he was reassigned to the Ministry of Railways Development.

-After the New Patriotic Party won the 2020 general elections, John-Peter Amewu is again appointed as the Minister for Railways Development.